Malla dynasty (Nepal): Origin

-The Malla kings claimed descent from the Karnat dynasty of Mithila and often stylised themselves as Karnātvamși, Raghuvamși or Suryavamși.
+The Malla kings claimed descent from the Malla Janapada and Licchavis of Mithila and often stylised themselves as, Raghuvamși or Suryavamși.

-Being originally Maithil themselves, the Mallas were noted for their patronisation of the Maithili language (the language of the Mithila region which includes parts of Nepal and Bihar in India) which was afforded equal status to that of Sanskrit in the Malla court.
-Maithil Brahmin and Kanyakubja Brahmin priests were invited and settled in Kathmandu during the Malla rule.
-Similarly, dozens of Kshatriya-status noble and ruling clans of Mithila too came along as the nobility or as part of the Malla entourage who fled Muslim invasions.
-Most notable of these frequent migration was the migration that occurred after the attack of the Mithila kingdom by Ghiyath al-Din Tughluq during the reign of king Harisimhadeva in 1324 CE, which led to large-scale migration of Mithila to Nepal.
+Being originally Maithil themselves originating from Vaishali in Bihar, the Mallas were noted for their patronisation of the Maithili language (the language of the Mithila region which includes parts of Nepal and Bihar in India) which was afforded equal status to that of Sanskrit in the Malla court.
+Maithil Brahmin, Kanyakubja Brahmin and Saraswat Brahmin priests were invited and settled in Kathmandu during the Malla rule.
+Similarly, dozens of Kshatriya-status noble and ruling clans of Mithila also came along as the nobility or as part of the Malla entourage who fled Muslim invasions.
+Most notable of these frequent migrations was the migration that occurred after the attack of the Mithila kingdom by Ghiyath al-Din Tughluq during the reign of King Harisimhadeva in 1324 CE, which led to large-scale migration of Mithila to Nepal.
 The priestly classes that came during this time are the ancestors of present-day Rajopadhyaya and Maithil Brahmins of the Valley, whereas the immigrant warrior and noble classes are the ancestors of today's Chatharīya Srēṣṭha Newars.
-Other groups too immigrated and eventually assimilated in the Newar society, some of which are the present-day Khadgis (Nāya/Shahi), Dhobi, Kapalis/Jogis, Halwai/(Rajkarnikar) and Tamrakar of Lalitpur, Podya (Chamahar), Kulu (Dusadh), among others.
-These people eventually became endogamous caste units who started to be identified as Newar from 16th century onward.
-The backbone of the Malla army was made up of Tirhuti soldiers from Northern Bihar and parts of the Terai, whereas the military leaders and chiefs were recruited from the Kshatriya families of the time, marked by their clan titles like Pradhan, Pradhananga, Amatya, Rawat, etc.
+Other groups too immigrated and eventually assimilated into the Newar society, some of which are the present-day Khadgis (Nāya/Shahi), Dhobi, Kapalis/Jogis, Halwai/(Rajkarnikar) and Tamrakar of Lalitpur, Podya (Chamahar), Kulu (Dusadh), among others.
+These people eventually became endogamous caste units that started to be identified as Newar from the 16th century onward.

+The backbone of the Malla army, particularly under Jaya Prakash Malla, was made up of Tirhutia soldiers from Northern Bihar and parts of the Terai.
+The military leaders and chiefs were often recruited from the Kshatriya families of the time, marked by their clan titles like Pradhan or Pradhananga or Pradhan Patravamshi (chief ministers), Amatya (ministers), Rawal, etc.